 Get fair and affordable car insurance in Tennessee

 From Nashville to Memphis and Jackson to Knoxville, Root offers safe drivers the high quality coverage and cheaper rates they deserve.
-Good drivers can save up to 52%.
-Download the app and find out if your driving can save you money.
+Good drivers could save hundreds.
+Download the app and find out if your driving can save you money on Tennessee auto insurance.

 Tennessee law requires that you carry the state minimum amounts of Liability coverage.
 If you’re caught without it, you could be charged with a Class C misdemeanor—that comes with possible fines, suspension of your license, and a STOP on your car which prevents registration renewal.